sandipkumardey/sandipkumardey/README.md

 # Hi there! 👋
 Professionally, I've been the former Head of Design at HOK, launched India's First Fashion show in the metaverse in 2022 with a very famous luxury brand PapaDontPreach with WICCI.
 Contributed in many DAOs like TheProductHouse as a core contributor and community manager.

-- Currently in my 2nd yr of engineering, (Been into Web3 space for last 3yrs)
+- Currently in my 3nd yr of engineering, (Been into Web3 space for more than last 3yrs)

 - Started contributing to open-source from Jun this Year.